What is an sFlow Collector?

 - Synchronizing flow data to the sFlow Analysis Application running on a separate computing resource

-sFlow Collector and Analyzer applications are two functions of a sFlow analysis system or product.
+sFlow Collector and Analyzer applications are two functions of an sFlow analysis system or product.
 In some cases, the sFlow analysis product implements both functions on the same server.
 This is appropriate when the volume of flow data being generated by exporters is relatively low and localized.
 In cases where flow data generation is high or where sources are geographically dispersed, the collector function can be run on separate and geographically distributed servers (such as rackmount server appliances).
 In these cases, collectors then synchronize their data to a centralized analyzer server.

 Historically, the most common way to run sFlow collectors was on a physical, rackmounted Intel-based server running a Linux OS variant.
 More recently, flow collectors have been deployed on virtual machines.
-Unfortunately, in either case, compute and storage is severely limited the amount of detailed data that could be retained or analyzed.
+Unfortunately, in either case, compute and storage has severely limited the amount of detailed data that could be retained or analyzed.

 Most recently, a unified, cloud-scale approach to sFlow collector and analyzer architecture has emerged.
 In this architecture, a horizontally scalable big data system replaces physical or virtual collector and analyzer appliances.
 Big data systems allow for dramatically high volumes of ingest, greater data retention, deeper analytics and more powerful anomaly detection.
-To learn more about big data sFlow analysis, visit the Kentik Detect overview page.